Top 10 DAW Controllers

 ICON’s MIDI controller launched in 2018 continues to be extremely popular, but why?
 Because producers more and more work in-the-box, so only with a pc as an entire workstation, we generally miss the expertise of an actual mixing console.
 A console like an SSL is in fact not affordable for semi-professional producers, which is why ICON cleverly responds to this with a sophisticated reasonably priced DAW controller.

-The vision of a MIDI controller just like the Pro G2 is in fact to use your mouse and keyboard less and provide you with actual mixing expertise.
-This vision may be very good and profitable for a lot of producers, however, it is best to understand that it may be very accustomed to leave your mouse since you are used to it.
+The vision of a MIDI controller just like the Pro G2 is in fact to use your mouse and keyboard-less and provide you with actual mixing expertise.
+This vision may be very good and profitable for a lot of producers, however, it is best to understand that it may be very accustomed to leaving your mouse since you are used to it.

 In functionalities and workflow, the Pro G2 offers excellent expertise and solution, are you open to varying, and do you need to focus more on your ears as an alternative to taking a look at your display when making and mixing music?
 Then you’ll be able to leave the mouse and get began with the Qcom Pro G2.